catalyst/moodle-tool_objectfs/README.md

 ## Backporting

-If you are on an older moodle then you can backport the nessesary API's in order to support this plugin.
+If you are on an older moodle then you can backport the necessary API's in order to support this plugin.
 Use with caution!

 ### Backport the File System API
 #### Moodle 2.6 only